IOStream-OpenEnd/MagikMoments/README.md

 ## Action Plan for Machine Learning Part

-- [ ] We need dataset to feed the Machine Learning algorithm.
+- [x] We need dataset to feed the Machine Learning algorithm.
+(Datasets listed in one open issue)

 - [x] We will use OpenCV's HAAR filters and cascades for facial detection.